MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 <tr class="odd">
 <td><p>Special handling</p></td>
 <td><p>The UFD might reference an audio interface collection that is enumerated independently of the ACM interface collection.</p>
 <p>Interface collections must comply with the special descriptor and endpoint requirements that are specified in section 6.2 of the WMCDC specification.
-If the interface collection does not comply with the WMCDC requirements but the interface complies with CDC requirements, the USB generic parent driver will enumerate the interface collection and generic hardware IDs with CDC formats, as described in [CDC Abstract Control Model](cdc-abstract-control-model.md).</p>
+If the interface collection does not comply with the WMCDC requirements but the interface complies with CDC requirements, the USB generic parent driver will enumerate the interface collection and generic hardware IDs with CDC formats, as described in [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).</p>
 <p>The compatible IDs of this control model have a match in a Microsoft-supplied INF file.
 If the operating system does not find a match for one of the hardware IDs in a vendor-supplied INF file, the system automatically loads the native telephony application programming interface (TAPI) modem filter driver to manage the modem function and sets the appropriate TAPI registry settings, unless the protocol code is 0xFE.
 If the protocol code is 0xFE, the vendor must supply a device or class co-installer to correctly populate the TAPI registry settings.</p></td>
 </tr>
 </tbody>